 - Written notification given to complainant of services available to them

-- No contact orders are issued by the college – additional orders of protection and restraining orders may be issued by the court (college can assist students in this
+- No contact orders may be issued by the college – additional orders of protection and restraining orders may be issued by the court (college can assist students in this process)

 - Complainant writes an account of the incident

-- Initial meeting with accused party, review of rights and options
+- Initial meeting with the respondent, review of rights and options

-- Accused writes an account of the incident
+- Respondent writes an account of the incident

 - Meet with witness(es) and those with knowledge of events

-- Clarify information from witness statements with complainant and accused
+- Clarify information from witness statements with complainant and respondent

 - Follow-up meeting with complainant to review process and outline thoughts about possible outcomes

-- Follow-up meeting with accused to discuss the incident and possible outcomes
+- Follow-up meeting with respondent to discuss the incident and possible outcomes

 - Conclude investigation, issue written summary of findings and outcomes